 This data product provides three Excel spreadsheet models that use futures prices to forecast the U.S. season-average price received by farmers for corn, soybeans, and wheat.
 The models also compute the PLC payment rates for marketing years 2014/15 and beyond.
-The models do not compute ARC program payments for marketing years 2014/15 and beyond because those calculations require state, county, or farm level data.
+The models do not compute ARC program payments for marketing years 2014/15 and beyond because those calculations require State-, county-, or farm-level data.
 Users can view the model forecasts or create their own forecast by inserting different values for futures prices, basis values, or marketing weights.
-A brief description of the forecast model components, procedures, and data is provided on the Documentation page.
+A brief description of the forecast model components, procedures, and data is provided in Documentation.

 For each of the three major U.S. field crops, the Excel spreadsheet model computes a forecast for:

 - The national-level season-average price received by farmers.